 – Catriona Pitkethly, Principle Talent Development at EBRD.

-Get in touch with us today and discover how we can support your women in leadership initiatives.
+Download our infographic The Facts and Future of Female Leadership here, or get in touch with us today and discover how we can support your women in leadership initiatives.